danielnbarbosa/angela/README.md

 ## Acknowledgements
 Code from the following repos has been used to build this project:
- - [Udacity Deep Reinforcement Learning](https://github.com/udacity/deep-reinforcement-learning), a nanodegree course that I am taking.
+ - [Udacity Deep Reinforcement Learning](https://github.com/udacity/deep-reinforcement-learning), a nanodegree course that I took.
  - [Learning Pong from Pixels](https://gist.github.com/karpathy/a4166c7fe253700972fcbc77e4ea32c5) by Andrej Karpathy.
  - [Deep Policy Gradient Reinforcement Learning](https://github.com/wagonhelm/Deep-Policy-Gradient) by Justin Francis.